 Once everything is in order you will be taken down to the operating theatre.

-Again, there will be a further check with regard to your identity, any medical issues as well as the operation that is to be performed and the side on which the replacement is taking place.
+On arrival in theatre, there will be a further check with regard to your identity, any medical issues as well as the operation that is to be performed and the side on which the replacement is taking place.
 Do not in any way be alarmed by this.
 These checks are all routine but are very important to ensure there are no unresolved issues.

-From the ‘reception bay’ you will be taken into the anaesthetic room where you will meet the anaesthetist once again and the procedure will begin.
+From the reception bay you will be taken into the anaesthetic room where you will meet the anaesthetist once again and the procedure will begin.